emmanuelkamala/budgetApp/README.md

 # A Simple Budget App

-This is a simple practice project on creating a budget app, where a user can record his expenses and incomes on things that a user has used.
+This is a simple practice project on creating a budget app, where a user can record one's expenses and income on things that a user has used.
 A user can enter items that have increased his income and also items that have been used as expenses.